Winter Wellbeing – accessing the right health services for your needs

 During the winter months, health services can become overwhelmed through greatly increased demand.

-To help limit the impact it’s important that you are aware of which service is right for you at a given time.
+To help limit the impact, especially throughout the holiday period, it’s important that you are aware of which service is right for you at a given time.

-Firstly, if you start to feel unwell, even if it is just a cough or cold, don’t wait until it gets more serious – get help from your pharmacist.
-Your pharmacist can give you advice for many common minor illnesses, such as diarrhoea, minor infections, headache or sore throats, so the pharmacy should be your first port of call.
+Firstly if you start to feel unwell, even if it is just a cough or cold, don’t wait until it gets more serious – get help from your pharmacist.
+Your pharmacist can give you advice for many common minor illnesses, such as diarrhoea, minor infections, headache, travel advice or sore throats, so should be your first port of call.

 Aside of your local pharmacy, here’s our advice on which services to access in a particular situation: